r-lib/crayon/inst/README.markdown

 ## Styles

-Crayon defines several styles, that can be combined.
+Crayon defines several styles that can be combined.
 Each style in the list has a corresponding function with the same name.

 ### General styles